-Make your way back to the Swamp Tourist Center (big rectangle building at the start of the swamp).
-Climb up the ladder and go inside where you’ll find two new characters, a large fellow who is actually Tingle’s father and Koume, whose nose is sticking out of the hole in the wall.
+Make your way back to the Swamp Tourist Center (the large rectangular building at the start of the swamp).
+Climb up the ladder and go inside where you’ll find two new characters: a large fellow who is actually Tingle’s father and Koume, whose nose is sticking out of the hole in the wall.
 Speak with her and she’ll offer you a ride through Southern Swamp and give you the Pictograph Box, all for free!
 Heck yeah!

 Deku Palace (Magic Beans)

-Back outside, a monkey will tell you to find the Bean Salesman and plant one of his Beans to get to a high place so you can rescue the monkey.
+Back outside, a monkey will tell you to find the Bean Salesman and plant one of his beans to get to a high place so you can rescue the monkey.
 That, of course, sounds completely logical.
 For some reason, you’re allowed into the throne room with the king, but not allowed to wander the gardens on either side (which have even more guards)…?
-Anyway, our objective is to get to the end of each of them while avoiding the guards (and collecting Rupees along the way).
+Your objective is to get to the end of each garden while avoiding the guards (and collecting rupees along the way).
 If they see you, they’ll throw you out of the palace.
-It really is pretty straight forward and the camera angles are quite user friendly for this portion of the game.
-One of the masks in the game called the Stone Mask allows you to walk past the guards, making you “invisible” to them, but we are unable to get that mask for a very long while yet.
+It really is pretty straightforward and the camera angles are quite user friendly for this portion of the game.
+One of the masks in the game called the Stone Mask allows you to walk past the guards, making you “invisible” to them, but you are unable to get that mask for a very long while yet.
 Aww…

-To the one side of the gardens (west) there is a Piece of Heart at the end.
-It’s very easy to obtain, so I suggest you go that way first.
-The other direction (east), there’s a hole at the far end.
-Fall down into it and you’ll find a fat, jolly guy known as the Bean Salesman.
-Speak with him to get your first Magic Bean for free he’ll to explain how they work.
-Unlike the prequel to Majora’s Mask, you’ll need a bottle of Fresh Spring Water if it’s not the second day (raining).
-Swipe your bottle in the pool nearby, then can test it out if you like on the soft soil patch here.
-Plant a bean, dump some water on it, then ride the plant to the upper ledge with a large chest containing a Red Rupee.
+On the west side of the gardens there is a Piece of Heart at the end.
+It’s very easy to obtain, so it is suggested that you go that way first.
+The other garden (to the east) has a hole in the ground at the end.
+Fall down into it and you’ll find a fat, jolly man known as the Bean Salesman.
+Speak with him to get your first Magic Bean for free!
+Unlike in Ocarina of Time, you’ll need a bottle of Fresh Spring Water to make the plant grow.
+If it is the second day, however, it will be raining, and you will not need any water.
+Swipe your bottle in the pool nearby, and if you’d like, you can test out your new Magic Bean here.
+Plant a bean, dump some water on it, then ride the plant to the upper ledge to find a large chest containing a red rupee.
 If you did this, purchase another Magic Bean and fill up your bottle with Spring Water again before you leave.

 Flight Of The Deku

-Get caught by the guards to get tossed out of the palace (saving us a bit of time running back).
-Take the lily pads to the east side outside the palace itself where you’ll come to a chunk of land with a soft patch of soil as well as a nearby Mini Baba.
-You can kill this pathetic enemy repeatedly (since it will reappear pretty often) in order to stock up on Deku Nuts for our task up ahead.
-Plant the Magic Bean and pour some of the Spring Water we got in the cave (if it’s not the Second Day and raining).
-The Bean will grow into a plant which you can use to reach an even more restricted area (if that’s even possible).
-This leads you to an area just above the guard littered areas you tackled a moment ago.
-If you fall down, due to bad timing or a Mad Scrub’s Deku Nuts, the guards will catch you and throw you out again.
+You’ll find a chunk of land with a soft patch of soil as well as a nearby Mini Baba.
+You can kill this pathetic enemy repeatedly (since it will reappear) in order to stock up on Deku Nuts for your task up ahead.
+Plant the Magic Bean and pour some of the Spring Water that you got in the cave (if it’s not the second day and raining).
+The Magic Bean will grow into a plant which you can use to reach the above area.
+This leads you to an area just above the guard-littered areas you tackled a moment ago.
+If you fall down due to bad timing or a Mad Scrub’s Deku Nut, the guards will catch you and throw you out again.
 Just take your time and aim carefully.

-There’s two strategies you can use here, avoiding the Mad Scrubs or killing them by shooting Deku Nuts at them with B. When defeated, the the flowers they’re in will transform into Pink Deku Flowers, which makes things a little easier.
+There are two strategies you can use here: either avoid the Mad Scrubs or kill them by shooting Deku Nuts at them with B. When defeated, the flowers they were in will transform into Pink Deku Flowers, which makes things a bit easier.
 If you decide to attack them, try swerving back and forth to avoid the Deku Nuts they shoot at you.
-For the platforms, just keep in mind that it’s a good choice to fly at them only when they’ll be moving in your direction, rather than away from you.
-The path is pretty straightforward really.
+As for the platforms, in the N64 version they will be moving around, where as in the 3DS version they are stationary and will only move once Link has landed on them.
+Furthermore, in the 3DS version, you can press R to see where you can land.
+The path is pretty straightforward.
 When you get to the end, the final platform will rise up, allowing you to access an entrance above the throne room.

 Sonata of Awakening

 Inside, you’ll find yourself within the monkey’s cage.
-What a dumb place for a secret entrance (escape), no?
+What a dumb place for a secret entrance, no?
 If you take off the Deku Mask and speak with him, he’ll realize you’re not one of the Deku and ask you to cut the ropes.
-Smack the beam with your sword (you can’t reach high enough) and the Monkey will say it’s futile after all.
+Smack the beam with your sword (you can’t reach high enough to cut the ropes) and the Monkey will say it’s futile after all.
 He does ask, though, if you have some kind of instrument.
 If you pull out the Ocarina, he’ll say it doesn’t sound right.
 Some of the Deku outside mentioned that the princess also had Deku Pipes.
 Put on the Deku Mask and pull out the Ocarina.

 The monkey will be ecstatic and tell you about what really happened with him and the princess.
 They went to the Woodfall Temple to find out why the water has become poisonous and she was captured.
-Because he was seen with her, the Deku won’t listen to a word he says and now he desperately wants to help her out.
+Because he was seen with her, the Deku won’t listen to a word he says, and now he desperately wants to help her out.
 What a guy!
-About to be tortured and concerned with someone else.
 Agree to go in his stead and he’ll teach you the Sonata of Awakening, a song known only to the Deku Royal Family that allows them to enter the Temple in Woodfall.
 The king and the guards will witness this display and throw you out of the palace.
-Poop.

 “Shortcut” To Woodfall

-We’re actually back in the southern half of Southern Swamp, but now we’re on top of the giant orange mushroom-flower-thingies.
-There’s some new enemies out here called Dragonflies.
-They’re pretty big and they’ll smack you while you’re trying to fly around, so try to lure them into attacking you, then shoot them with a Bubble.
+You’re actually back in the southern half of Southern Swamp, but now you’re on top of the giant orange mushroom-flowers.
+There are some new enemies out here called Dragonflies.
+They’re pretty big and they’ll smack you while you’re trying to fly around, so try to lure them into attacking you, then shoot them with a bubble.

-The path is pretty obvious, just use the Deku Flowers to get from flower to flower and you’ll eventually reach the platforms near the waterfall.
-Here, you’ll have a short scene with Kaepora Gaebora (the owl), who will tell you a little about the Owl Statues you’ve been seeing thus far and mention that the song at his feet will be useful to you.
-After he flies away, read the tablet to learn a spiffy new melody to add to our collection: the Song of Soaring.
+The path is pretty obvious, so just use the Deku Flowers to get from flower to flower and you’ll eventually reach the platforms near the waterfall.
+In the N64 version, it is here that you will meet with Kaepora Gaebora (the owl), who will tell you a little about the Owl Statues and will also teach you the Song of Soaring.
 Sweet!
 This makes those Owl Statues that much more useful!
-Anyways, use the Deku Flower to get to the last platform across the waterfall and enter the entrance that was hiding up there.
+When he has finished speaking, use the Deku Flower to get to the last platform across the waterfall and enter the entrance that was hiding up there.

 As you enter, you’ll see a short clip giving you an overview of the area.
-The fancy wooden platform with the Owl Statue and Deku Symbol on it is obviously our objective.
+The fancy wooden platform with the Owl Statue and Deku Symbol on it is obviously your objective.
 Once you regain control, look off to your left to see a lily pad through the grass.
-Go that way to find a large chest on a platform (that you can see on your mini-map) which contains a red rupee.
+Go that way to find a large chest on a platform (that you can see on your mini-map) and open it to find a red rupee.
 Go back the other way and hop across this lily pad to get to a new enemy called a Hiploop.
-These things can be annoying and because we don’t have much room to work with, I suggest you just charge up a Bubble and release it as it starts running towards you.
-It’ll take two Bubbles to defeat them, but it’s better than being knocked into the poisonous water.
+These things can be annoying, and because there isn’t much room to work with, it is suggested that you just charge up a bubble and release it as it starts running towards you.
+It’ll take two bubbles to defeat them, but it’s better than being knocked into the poisonous water.
 Alternatively, you can use Deku Nuts to stun them, which is also very effective.

 Climb up the next ramp, killing another Hiploop along the way.
 At the end, kill the Mad Scrub by spinning into it, then use his Deku Flower to get to the platform to your right.
-I recommend just dropping down next to it and spinning to kill this one, then run to the other side of the ramp and killing that one as well.
+Drop down next to the Scrub and spin to kill it, then run to the other side of the ramp and kill that one as well.
 Use the final flower to get to the main platform.

 As you land, Tatl will mention the “Deku Scrub mark” in the center of the platform.
 That’ll come into play in a moment.
 First off, slash the Owl Statue with your sword to activate it.
-This will allow us to warp back here anytime we wish, so this is very good.
-Slash the jars and such nearby if you wish, then use the Deku Flower to fly to the far southern platform where there’s a large chest containing a red rupee.
+This will allow you to warp back here any time you wish, so this is very good.
+Slash the jars and such nearby, then use the Deku Flower to fly to the far southern platform where there’s a large chest containing a red rupee.

-That’s everything we had to do in Woodfall.
-At this point, we can enter the Temple, but now that we have the song required for this area as well as the Owl Statue for Woodfall, this is a great time to save.
-Use our newly acquired Song of Soaring to warp back to Clock Town (or Southern Swamp and then run to Clock Town if you didn’t get that particular Owl Statue).
-Put your remaining Rupees in the bank, then play the Song of Time to save and get the most amount of time to complete the temple.
+That’s everything you have to do in Woodfall.
+At this point, you can enter the temple, but now that you have the song required for this area as well as the Owl Statue for Woodfall, this is a great time to save.
+Use your newly acquired Song of Soaring to warp back to Clock Town (or Southern Swamp and then run to Clock Town if you didn’t get that particular Owl Statue).
+Put your remaining rupees in the bank, then play the Song of Time to save and allow yourself the greatest amount of time to complete the temple.
 When you reappear, play the Song of Soaring again and warp back to Woodfall.

-Slash the jars that are on this platform to get some Deku Nuts, restore your magic, as well as find a fairy.
-I recommend you swipe the fairy into a bottle, since it will heal you automatically if you die.
-Very useful for the upcoming fights.
+Slash the jars that are on this platform to get some Deku Nuts, restore your magic and find a fairy.
+You should probably swipe the fairy into a bottle, since it will heal you automatically if you die.
+This will be very useful for the upcoming fights.
 Lastly, make sure you play the Inverted Song of Time to slow down time.
-This should give you just under 72 hours to complete this temple, and with time slowed, that’s over three and a half hours of real-life-time, as opposed to just a little over an hour and a half total for the “3-day cycle.”
+This should give you just under 72 hours to complete this temple, and with time slowed, that’s over three and a half hours of real-life time, as opposed to just a little over an hour and a half total for the 3-day cycle.